-The College enjoys an outstanding reputation both nationally and internationally for the excellence and variety of its music.
+The College enjoys an outstanding national reputation for the excellence and variety of its music.

 First to Third Year - Lower School Music

 All pupils in the Lower Years of the College enjoy a creative and practical based curriculum.
 They are given regular opportunities to perform as a class, in small groups and as soloists.
 Pupils are actively encouraged to take the initiative in terms of leading/conducting their performances and we aim to foster a sense of autonomy and confidence in their music-making.
 Composition is an essential part of the KS3 curriculum and we aim to include more works written by pupils in both formal and informal concerts.
 In 2018, minimalist compositions for instrumental ensemble have been performed by the school orchestra alongside works by internationally acclaimed composers.
 The Schemes of Work are regularly updated and aim to reflect the works performed by the College’s ensembles (musicals in the first year alongside ‘Joseph’; Mozart’s setting of sacred and secular texts alongside the ‘Solemn Vespers of a Confessor’ concert); as a department, we believe in the importance of permeability between the academic and performance aspects of music.
 As such, we aim to facilitate greater crossover between the classroom and the stage and to encourage pupils and their families to participate in and attend events as part of their ‘learning journey’.

 Fourth Year to Sixth Form - GCSE and A Level